ballerina-platform/ballerina-lang/stdlib/messaging/kafka/src/main/ballerina/src/kafka/Module.md

 Ballerina Kafka Connector is used to connect Ballerina with Kafka Brokers.
 With the Kafka Connector, Ballerina can act as Kafka Consumers and Kafka Producers.
 This connector supports kafka 1.x.x and 2.0.0 versions.

+**Note:** The Kafka module is not designed to use the Ballerina non-blocking thread model.
+Hence, the default thread pool size used in Ballerina (i.e., number of processers available * 2) may not deliver the optimal performance.
+Therefore, you can configure the thread pool size using the `BALLERINA_MAX_POOL_SIZE` environment variable as required.

 ## Samples
 ### Simple Kafka Consumer